 by Beverly Hutchinson McNeff

-As I was flipping through Hugh Prather’s beautiful book Morning Notes…365 Meditations to Wake You Up, and I was struck by the above thought.
-It was just what I needed to hear and so I know it will bless you, as well.
+As I was flipping through Hugh Prather’s beautiful Morning Notes: 365 Meditations to Wake You Up I was struck by the thought below.
+It was just what I needed to hear, so I know it will also bless you.
 It gave me such peace to be reminded once again that God is with me always – loving me, not judging me.

-Every day we are probably faced with issues that we wished we had done or handled differently.
+Every day we face issues that we wish we had done or handled differently.
 If you are sitting in anger, guilt, or resentment over the past, maybe it’s time to allow it to be transformed.
 Do you really think you were alone in the painful situation or the hurtful act?
 God was there.
 Adding that awareness to our painful memories helps us heal because now we are healing the real source of our hurt: the feeling that we could be separate from God.

 The presence of God is like a good friend.
 We feel so much better when we are able to sit down with a good friend and talk.
 The friend doesn’t have to say anything – in fact, it is probably better when they don’t.
-The fact that they are there listening tells us they love us and care much more than any words.
+The fact that they are there and listening tells us that they love us, and care much more than any words could say.

 God is always with us.
-I have seen that first hand over the years.
-There were moments that I felt His presence so strongly, and other times when I felt alone.
-But, was I alone?
+I have seen that firsthand over the years.
+There were moments when I felt His presence so strongly and other times when I felt alone.
+But was I alone?
 Or was I just unwilling to experience His love?
 I can be willing now, though.
 I can know that God is with me everywhere I go.
 He is not distant just because I have chosen to distance myself from His love.
 He simply waits for me to change my mind.

 So, as we walk through this day, let us remind ourselves who walks with us … “I walk with God in perfect holiness.”
 As workbook lesson 156 from A Course in Miracles tells us: